Kinro Windows Reviews

 Kinro Home Security and Insulation

 For security, interlocking meeting rails are created.
-There is a staggered weep system, which drains water easily out of the bottom of the window.
+There is a staggering weep system, which drains water easily out of the bottom of the window.
 To insulate the home, the windows use a hot melt sealed insulating glass with half-inch air space to prevent heat and cold from escaping.

 The weatherstripping is fin seal, which creates an impenetrable perimeter from dust and dirt around the sashes and vents.
 Some windows use durable leaf vinyl to weather-seal the sash and sill, while others have marine glazed panels for weatherproofing.